🔄

 Ride Time: ≈ 5 hours

-Leaving Jardín in the morning, we begin the journey back toward Medellín.
+Leaving Jardín, we begin the final day of your Colombia motorcycle tour back toward Medellín.
 The day starts on a beautiful off-road trail leading to the colorful town of Jericó.
 From there, we descend an extremely winding mountain road into the Cauca River valley, with huge panoramic views stretching across the entire landscape.

-At the bottom, we follow the Cauca River along the valley floor before climbing back into the cool, green mountains outside Medellín, finishing the ride in the highlands above the city.
+At the bottom, we follow the Cauca River along the valley floor before climbing back into the cool green mountains outside Medellín.
+A raw loop, a real Colombia, and a return to Medellín having completed one of the most rewarding motorcycle adventure tours in Colombia's Coffee Region.

 Ready to Ride?

-Book your guided or self-guided Colombia motorcycle tour from Medellín and ride the real Colombia — off-road trails through the UNESCO Coffee Region, high-altitude páramo, and colonial Andean towns.
-Every motorcycle rental and tour includes Honda XRE300 or Suzuki DR650 dual-sport motorcycles, expert bilingual guides, GPS tracks, boutique hotels, full riding gear, and 24/7 WhatsApp support.
+Book a guided tour, self-guided route, or rental from Medellín and ride the real Colombia — off-road trails through the UNESCO Coffee Region, high-altitude páramo, and colonial Andean towns.
+Every tour includes Honda XRE300 or Suzuki DR650 bike, expert guides, boutique hotels, full riding gear, and 24/7 WhatsApp support.

 1,000+ riders hosted since 2018 · 5.0 on Google · 250+ reviews · Riders from 30+ countries